sorianfr/kubeadm_multi_node_cluster_vagrant/README.md

 # kubeadm_multi_node_cluster_vagrant

-This project provides a Vagrant setup for creating a multi-node Kubernetes cluster using kubeadm.
+This project provides a Vagrant setup for creating a multi-node Kubernetes cluster using kubeadm with static IPs.

 ## Prerequisites